voquochuy1799/voquochuy-test-task/README.md

 ## Pipelines

-GitHub Actions workflow `.github/workflows/tests.yml` runs on push and PR, defaults to `qa` env, runs smoke tests, parallel `-n 6`, retries up to 3 times, and uploads Allure results as artifacts.
-If email secrets are set it sends an HTML summary via SendGrid.
+GitHub Actions workflow `.github/workflows/tests.yml` runs on push and PR, defaults to `qa` env, runs smoke tests in parallel with retries, and uploads Allure results as artifacts.
+If SMTP email secrets are set it sends an HTML summary.

 ## Debugging with Python Test Explorer (VS Code)